elmtree-askmo/cloudcannon-app/content/learn/psychology/how-does-the-paradigm-shift-in-psychiatry-from-group-to-individuallevel-inferences-impact-diagnostics-and-prognostics.md

 url: /learn/psychology/questions/how-does-the-paradigm-shift-in-psychiatry-from-group-to-individuallevel-inferences-impact-diagnostics-and-prognostics
 score: -1.0
 related_article1:
-    id: 164075
+    id: 164072
     title: >-
-        How do lack of empathy and reward-oriented behavior manifest in individuals with conduct disorder or psychopathy?
+        How can big data analytics be used to make individual-level inferences in antisocial behavior studies?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-lack-of-empathy-and-rewardoriented-behavior-manifest-in-individuals-with-conduct-disorder-or-psychopathy
+    url: /learn/psychology/questions/how-can-big-data-analytics-be-used-to-make-individuallevel-inferences-in-antisocial-behavior-studies
 related_article2:
-    id: 164083
+    id: 164072
     title: >-
-        How does brain morphology contribute to a transdiagnostic approach in mental health?
+        How can big data analytics be used to make individual-level inferences in antisocial behavior studies?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-brain-morphology-contribute-to-a-transdiagnostic-approach-in-mental-health
+    url: /learn/psychology/questions/how-can-big-data-analytics-be-used-to-make-individuallevel-inferences-in-antisocial-behavior-studies
 related_article3:
-    id: 164075
+    id: 164081
     title: >-
-        How do lack of empathy and reward-oriented behavior manifest in individuals with conduct disorder or psychopathy?
+        What are the key challenges in early detection and treatment of youth mental health issues?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-lack-of-empathy-and-rewardoriented-behavior-manifest-in-individuals-with-conduct-disorder-or-psychopathy
+    url: /learn/psychology/questions/what-are-the-key-challenges-in-early-detection-and-treatment-of-youth-mental-health-issues
 related_article4:
-    id: 164083
+    id: 164081
     title: >-
-        How does brain morphology contribute to a transdiagnostic approach in mental health?
+        What are the key challenges in early detection and treatment of youth mental health issues?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-brain-morphology-contribute-to-a-transdiagnostic-approach-in-mental-health
+    url: /learn/psychology/questions/what-are-the-key-challenges-in-early-detection-and-treatment-of-youth-mental-health-issues
 related_article5:
-    id: 164072
+    id: 164078
     title: >-
-        How can big data analytics be used to make individual-level inferences in antisocial behavior studies?
+        How can machine learning and AI uncover patterns in mental health data?
     subject: Psychology
-    url: /learn/psychology/questions/how-can-big-data-analytics-be-used-to-make-individuallevel-inferences-in-antisocial-behavior-studies
+    url: /learn/psychology/questions/how-can-machine-learning-and-ai-uncover-patterns-in-mental-health-data
 ---

 &nbsp;